Michael Patrick Delaney (1894-1976)Subject

 On 20 January 1916, (while he was with the 5th D.A.C.
 D.O., in France) Michael was hospitalised with influenza.
 Requiring further treatment, he embarked for England on 28 January, per the Hospital Ship Warilda, and was subsequently admitted to the 1st London General Hospital TF (1st Lon Gen. Hosp) at Camberwell in England.

-During his period of convalescence, another of his brothers, Henry Joseph Delaney, No.5671)was killed at the Somme in France, on 21 April 1917.
+During his period of convalescence, another of his brothers, Henry Joseph Delaney, No.5671) was killed on 21 April 1917, at the Somme in France.

 While waiting to return to the front, Michael was next admitted to the 1st Australian Dermatological Hospital (1st A.D.
 Hosp) at Bulford on 23 April 1917, suffering with V.D.
 He required treatment for this condition for seven months, from April 1917 to 28 October 1917, when he was eventually classified as "A3".
 This meant that he was now fit for an overseas training camp.
 These were used to harden soldiers prior to them re-joining their units overseas.
 He was then sent to the Larkhill Base on the Salisbury Plains, which held the Royal School of Artillery’s Training Camp.
 After spending two weeks there, he proceeded back to France, via Southampton.